AnthonySinitsa/ursetup/README.md

     a. clicking the button takes to profile page

     b. hover over it to reveal Favorites, My Setups and Logout buttons

+## Notes for deployment

+Setting Up the Site Record

+Before configuring the social application, make sure the Sites framework is correctly set up:

+In the admin panel, look for the Sites section.

+Click on Sites to view the site records.

+You'll likely see a site with the domain example.com - click on it to edit.

+Change the domain name to localhost and display name to localhost:8000 for your development environment.
+Save the changes.

+Note: In a production environment, you would use your actual domain name.

+Also must do some change in the credentials in Google Cloud Console